ItsMeerkenUK/radio-api/README.md

-# TruckersFM | Streamer Stats Overlay
+# Radio Station | Streamer Stats Overlay

 This is an unofficial Streamer Stats overlay, which can be used by anybody on their streams.
 Just add a **Browser Source** on your trusty streaming software, and paste in the URL below.